 Weekday Morning Devotion

 Fr.
-Barrett is leading a morning devotion, Monday through Friday, by utilizing Facebook Live.
+Barrett is leading a morning devotion, Tuesday through Friday at 8:00 AM, by utilizing Facebook Live.
 Please go to the Blessed Sacrament Facebook page and “Like” it.
 You will automatically be “Following” Blessed Sacrament.

 Want to know all that is going on at Blessed Sacrament?
 Click on the “Subscribe to e-Tidings” link below and receive all the weekly events, delivered automatically to your inbox.